Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Background and Problem Setup

 \subsection{Market Manipulation}

 Market manipulation is the intentional interference with market forces by an individual or group to present an unreal picture of market activity to mislead other investors for personal profit.
-This study focuses on Trade-Based Manipulation (TBM) \cite{allen1992stock}, a particularly deceptive form that uses real trades to execute manipulative schemes, making it difficult to detect as it seems to be legal in appearance.
-Such manipulative behavior severely undermines market fairness, erodes investor confidence, and poses a serious threat to the healthy functioning of the market \cite{khodabandehlou2022market}.
+This study focuses on Trade-Based Manipulation (TBM) \citep{allen1992stock} that uses real trades to execute manipulative schemes, making it difficult to detect as it seems to be legal in appearance \citep{khodabandehlou2022market}.

-Among various TBM schemes, this paper specifically delves into spoofing, which is considered one of the most covert and harmful forms of abnormal trading.
-It is a form of market manipulation where an individual or group places large orders with no genuine intent of execution, often accompanied by layering, which involves placing multiple orders at different price levels to create a false impression of substantial supply or demand, misleading other investors into changing their trading strategies.
-After achieving the desired market reaction, the manipulators quickly cancel the fake orders and execute real trades at a more favorable price to secure a profit \cite{cartea2020spoofing}.
+Among various TBM schemes, this paper specifically delves into spoofing, which is considered one of the most covert, high-frequency, and harmful forms of abnormal trading.
+It is a form of market manipulation in which an individual or group places large orders with no genuine intent to execute.
+These orders are often submitted across multiple price levels within millisecond intervals, creating a false impression of substantial supply or demand.
+This misleading signal induces other investors to adjust their trading strategies accordingly.
+After triggering the desired market reaction, the manipulators swiftly cancel the non-\textit{bona fide} orders and execute \textit{bona fide} orders at more favorable prices to secure a profit \citep{cartea2020spoofing}.

-These deceptive activities leave a distinct fingerprint on the LOB, particularly at the multilevel scale \cite{lee2013microstructure,tao2022detecting}.
-The anomalies are often hidden in the information of the deeper tiers (e.g., levels 2-5), as these orders are visible but less likely to be immediately executed, consistent with a lack of genuine trading intent.
-Furthermore, a key indicator is a recurring pattern where a manipulator's order is submitted at a price level that increases its likelihood of execution, only to be then canceled and resubmitted, revealing a continuous attempt to manipulate price dynamics without a real desire to trade.
+These deceptive activities leave a distinct fingerprint on the LOB, particularly at the multilevel scale \citep{lee2013microstructure,tao2022detecting}.
+The anomalies are often hidden in deeper levels, as these orders are visible but less likely to be immediately executed, consistent with a lack of genuine trading intent.
+Furthermore, a key indicator is a recurring pattern where orders are placed closer to the best price to appear executable, but are canceled immediately before being filled.
+This cycle is repeated to influence the market without a real trading commitment.

-Therefore, a model capable of effectively analyzing these multilevel, high-frequency anomalies is crucial for detecting such elusive fraudulent activities, which motivates the design of our proposed method.
+Therefore, a model capable of effectively analyzing these multilevel, high-frequency anomalies is crucial for detecting such subtle manipulation, which motivates the design of our proposed method.